taosx/haskell-pair-programming/README.md

-   I'm not at a level where I could complete a basic application from start to finish using Haskell (quite far) but I will still enjoy to learn with someone else as both a way to keep me motivated and a way to learn faster and share our experience, maybe we even manage to work on something together.
+   I'm not at a level where I could complete a basic application from start to finish using Haskell (quite far) but I will still enjoy to learn with someone else as both a way to keep me motivated, learn faster and share our experience, maybe we even manage to work on something together.

 3. Interests (Current learning progress)